william-cox/Machine-Learning-Algorithms/README.md

 A collection of essential machine learning algorithms.
 Coded and annotated in Python.

+Not for production.
+Intended for the purposes of reviewing algorithm procedures.

 1. Linear Perceptron
 2. Adaline Perceptron (Adaptive Linear Perceptron)
 3. Logistic Regression